top of page

 The adjective 'carnal' has its roots in Latin, deriving from the word 'carnalis,' which means 'pertaining to the flesh' or 'related to the body.'
 This Latin term is closely connected to 'caro,' meaning 'flesh.'
 Over time, 'carnal' made its way into Middle English as 'carnel,' and later evolved into the modern form we use today.
 The etymology of 'carnal' underscores its association with physicality, sensuality, and the desires and pleasures of the body.
 It aptly describes those aspects of human experience and desire that are intimately connected to our physical nature, particularly in the context of sensual or sexual desires and pleasures.

-Quiz: Find the meaning of carnal
+Quiz: Find the meaning of the adjective carnal:

 Try Again!